Photography and Videography Gear

-In addition to the Trifecta, I have two other favorite lenses in my collection, a 50mm and a 80-400mm.
+In addition to the Trifecta, we have two other favorite lenses in our collection, a 50mm and a 80-400mm.

-The 50mm fixed lens is probably the cheapest lens I have, yet its quality is suburb.
+The 50mm fixed lens is probably the least expensive lens we have, yet its quality is superb.
 Amazing in low light and for portraits.
-With its small size, I often use it when I’m trying to be inconspicuous and not show off a flashy camera with a big lens.
+With its small size, we often use it when we’re trying to be inconspicuous and not show off a flashy camera with a big lens.

-Nikon’s 80 – 400mm quickly became one of my favorite lenses on a trip to the Galapagos.
-The quality is not quite on par with the Trifecta’s 70 – 200mm BUT the extra focal length gets you even closer to the action in a lighter lens.
-For travel photography, you can’t always switch lenses and weight matters.
-If I had to pick between this and the 200mm, I would buy the 80-400mm.
+Nikon’s 80 – 400mm quickly became one of our favorite lenses on a trip to the Galapagos.
+The quality is not quite on par with the Trifecta’s 70 – 200mm, BUT the extra focal length gets you even closer to the action in a lighter lens.
+For travel photography, you can’t always switch lenses, and weight matters.
+If we had to pick between this and the 200mm, we would buy the 80-400mm.